From GPRS: General Packet Radio Service

 Topics of Interest

-Objectives When you complete the reading in this chapter, you will be able to Describe the main components of a GSM network.
-Describe the mobile services.
-Understand how a mobile...
+Objectives When you complete the reading in this chapter, you will be able to Describe the main components of the main functions of mobility management.
+Describe the mobile-initiated attach and...